GregoryBevan/escape-camp-codelab/docs/#1-init-springboot-project.md

   - **Name**: escape-camp
   - **Description** (optional): Escape camp codelab

-Other options should be kept as we're targeting the JRE **17** and we want to deploy the application as a **Jar**.
+Other options should be kept as is, we're targeting the JRE **17** and we want to deploy the application as a **Jar**.

-- The necessary dependencies to select are :
+- The mandatory dependencies are :
   - Spring Boot DevTools
   - Spring Reactive Web
   - Spring Data R2DBC